 Other helpful features available in either the free or premium version include:

-A Typical Gallery Created By Photo Gallery by WD Looks Like…
+A Typical Gallery Created by Photo Gallery by 10Web Looks Like…

-While the premium version of the plugin adds some more creative gallery types, here’s an example of a typical gallery that you can create with the free version of Photo Gallery by 10Web.
+While the plugin’s premium version adds more creative gallery types, here’s an example of a typical gallery that you can create with the free version of Photo Gallery by 10Web.
 It’s pretty basic, but it does the trick.

 - You can include both images and videos in your galleries with the premium version.

-- You can create tons of different gallery types, including masonry, slideshow, filmstrip, and more (though most require the premium version).
+- Create tons of different gallery types, including masonry, slideshow, filmstrip, and more (though most require the premium version).

-- Add-ons for advanced features like displaying Facebook Albums and selling digital content.
+- Get add-ons for advanced features like displaying Facebook Albums and selling digital content.